 A mild spring was followed by a sunny summer and a lingering dry autumn.
 It was a perfect growing season with enough warmth to produce optimal ripeness, but it was not too hot to destroy varietal purity or freshness.

 THE HARVEST AND WINEMAKING

 Traditional Burgundian winemaking methods were used to make this wine.
-We picked the various blocks at different stages during late April and early May, depending on their maturity.
-Approximately 10% of the grapes were put at the bottom of the fermentation vats as whole bunches, with the balance being destemmed on top, retaining as many whole berries as possible.
+We picked the various blocks at different stages during April, depending on their maturity.
+Approximately one third of the grapes were put at the bottom of the fermentation vats as whole bunches, with the balance being destemmed on top, retaining as many whole berries as possible.
 The vats were kept cool over the next few days to help extract the soft, silky tannins from the pinot noir skins.
 After approximately a week the must started to ferment naturally.
 During fermentation the skins of the grapes were gently plunged twice daily.
 When the fermentation finished, the grape remnants were left to steep in the wine for up to a week to help extract a different range of tannins that add structure and depth.
 The exact duration of this period was determined by daily tasting.
-Subsequently the wine was gently pressed off and put into oak barriques (30% new) from selected artisan Burgundian coopers.
+Subsequently the wine was gently pressed off and put into oak barriques (40% new) from selected artisan Burgundian coopers.
 In the summer after harvest, when the weather warmed, the wine underwent a natural malo-lactic (secondary) fermentation.
 After maturing for 18mths in these barriques, the batches made from the many different plots and clones of pinot were carefully blended in varying portions to produce the most complex and balanced wine possible.